AaltoSciComp/scicomp-docs/help/index.rst

 You can also chat with us on `Aalto Microsoft Teams
 <https://teams.microsoft.com/l/team/19%3a688ad82e41aa46d48ad978aea767419c%40thread.tacv2/conversations?groupId=4089981d-a443-493d-ae3e-3df5c63caed6&tenantId=ae1a7724-4041-4462-a6dc-538cb199707e>`__.
 The invite code is ``e50tyij``.
-We are also findable on various other department chats here.
+Our staff also hang out on other department chats.

 Research Software Engineer service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~